NixOS/nix-pills/pills/02-install-on-your-running-system.md

 That's the `/nix/store` we were talking about in the first article.
 We're copying in the necessary software to bootstrap a Nix system.
 You can see bash, coreutils, the C compiler toolchain, perl libraries, sqlite and Nix itself with its own tools and libnix.

-You may have noticed that `/nix/store` can contain not only directories, but also files, still always in the form \<hash-name\>.
+You may have noticed that `/nix/store` can contain not only directories, but also files, still always in the form «hash-name».

 ## The Nix database